 How to get started: Sign up for a stock trading app that meets your needs and either transfer your starting funds in or begin with some paper trading to see how things work

-You could actually be a fixer-upper from a distance too, hiring the tradespeople you need online or linking up with someone local to be your eyes on the ground.
-There are companies that provide this service, and several real estate business models that can help you earn over time.
+It’s possible to be a fixer-upper from a distance too, hiring the tradespeople you need online or linking up with someone local to be your eyes on the ground.

 Best for: Building significant wealth